The Akkadians

 Sculpture

-Two notable heads of Akkadian statues have survived: one in bronze and the other of stone.
-The bronze head of a king, wearing the wig-helmet of the old Sumerian rulers, is probably Sargon himself (Iraqi Museum).
-Though lacking its inlaid eyes and slightly damaged elsewhere, this head is rightly considered one of the great masterpieces of ancient art.
-The Akkadian head (Iraqi Museum) in stone, from Bismayah, Iraq (ancient Adab), suggests that portraiture in materials other than bronze had also progressed.
+Two remarkable heads of Akkadian statues have survived: one in bronze and the other in stone.
+The bronze head, likely of Sargon, is shown wearing the wig-helmet of the old Sumerian rulers and is considered one of the great masterpieces of ancient art.
+Though damaged, it remains a remarkable achievement (Iraqi Museum).